polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 <img class="desktop-help-icon-image" src="/modules/desktop/media/logo.svg" />

 Partners are allowed to resell the system, according to a 50/50 profit sharing key.
-This implies that you are allowed to keep 50% of the revenue for yourself for each license you sell.
+This implies that a partner gets to keep 50% of the revenue from each license he or she sells to his customers.
 You apply for becoming a partner by sending an email to thomas@gaiasoul.com - At which point if you are accepted, you will be sent instructions on an email, showing you how to practically implement reselling the system.
 Basically, this implies creating your own distribution (zip file) of the system, with a couple of pre-configured